sircasa25/ML-Assignment/README.md

 # ML-Assignment
-Machine Learning open elective assignment 2022
+Machine Learning open elective assignment 2022 for Electrical Department, implementing ELMO model for 100 sentences.

 ### Dataset:
 Current implementation uses sentences split from a pdf of "A Room with a View" by E. M. Forester, sourced from [Project Gutenberg](https://www.gutenberg.org/).